dbgarlisch/CaeUnsPrint3D/README.md

-# caeplugin-AMF
+# caeplugin-Print3D
-A Pointwise CAE plugin that exports a grid in the Additive Manufacturing File Format.
+A Pointwise CAE plugin that exports a grid suitable for 3D printing.

-![AMF][AMFlogo]

-Additive Manufacturing File Format (AMF) is an open standard for describing objects for additive manufacturing processes such as 3D printing.
-It is an XML-based format that describes the shape and composition of any 3D object to be fabricated on a 3D printer.
-Unlike the STL format, AMF has native support for color, materials, lattices, and constellations.

-For more information see:
-* [AMF wiki][AMFwiki]
-* [AMF on wikipedia][AMFwikipedia]
+The exported grid is converted to a collection if inflated edges.
+That is, each unique grid edge is exported as a cylinder.
+The cylinders are saved to an STL file.

+Several solver attribute configuration settings are available to control export behavior.

+Due to the limitations of 3D printing, only coarse grids can be successfully printed.

 ## Building the Plugin
-To build the AMF plugin you must integrate this source code into your local PluginSDK installation by following these steps.
+To build the Print3D plugin you must integrate this source code into your local PluginSDK installation by following these steps.

 * Download and install the [Pointwise Plugin SDK][SDKdownload].
 * Configure and validate the SDK following the [SDK's instructions][SDKdocs].
-* Create an AMF plugin project using the mkplugin script: `mkplugin -uns -cpp AMF`
+* Create an Print3D plugin project using the mkplugin script: `mkplugin -uns -cpp Print3D`
 * Replace the project's generated files with the files from this repository.